AlexGalays/immupdate/README.md

 ## Fully replace a property by reference

 By providing a function instead of a value, the function result will be used as-is to fully replace the target.
+The current value is passed as the only argument to the function.
-Be careful as it is now your responsability for providing a sane, non-mutated-in-place reference.
+Be careful as it is now your responsability for providing a sane, non-mutated-in-place value.

 ```javascript
   var host = [ {}, {} ];